Many families are not familiar with making cemetery arrangements. Here are some of the most common questions and answers to better inform you.

 Does the Church allow for cremation?

 Yes.
 Cremation has been an acceptable option for Catholics since 1963.
 The cremated remains must be treated with respect.
 They should be either interred or entombed.
 Scattering of cremated ashes is not permitted.

-Can I arrange my burial wishes in advance?
+Can I arrange my burial and funeral wishes in advance?

 Pre-planning will relieve your family of the emotional burden of making stressful decisions at the time of a death.
 By pre-planning you ensure that your wishes will be known and carried out.
 Our interest-free payment plans allow a family to work within a budget that they can afford.